precice/precice.github.io_old/03-faq.md

 more advanced methods like the nearest-projection mapping or the Radial-Basis Function mapping include contributions from neighboring nodes.

+## Does partitioned coupling introduce error?

+In general yes, but it depends on the application whether this additional error is problematic.
+For some applications, e.g. FSI with a compressible fluid, the error can be controlled by the timestep size.
+For other applications, e.g. FSI with an incompressible fluid and strong coupling, the error can lead to instabilities (the so-called Added-Mass Effects), which in turn can be controlled by the implicit coupling algorithms preCICE offers.

 ## Does preCICE use files for the communication?

 No. Using files would be very slow.
 The preCICE participants communicate either